sars1492/scientometry-plot-gen/README.md

 # scientometry-plot-gen

-A command line plot generator that produces a set of bar chart plots visualizing publication and citation statistics over range of years.
-All relevant metadata for individual plots are defined by YAML file.
+A command line plot generator that uses [matplotlib](http://matplotlib.org/) to produce a set of bar chart plots visualizing publication and citation statistics over range of years.
+All relevant metadata for individual plots are defined by metadata file in YAML format.
 Plot data are being loaded from the set of data files in CSV format located in the same directory.

-The *scientometry-plot-gen* scientometric plot generator that uses [matplotlib](http://matplotlib.org/) to generate set of scientometric plots for publishing purposes.

 ![Faculty of Natural Science Citations plot](examples/plot-fns-citations.png)

 ## Installation

-The script require `matplotlib` and `yaml` Python packages to run.
-It has to be placed to into the same directory as data file(s) and metadata YAML file(s).
+The `scientometry-plot-gen.py` script requires `matplotlib` and `yaml` Python packages to run.
+The script itself is usually placed into the working directory, although it could be useful to place it e.g. into `~/bin` directory and add `~/bin` to `PATH`.
+Anyway, in current version, it has to be executed from the the directory containing data file(s) as there is currently no way to define alternative path to data files.

+Following subsections describe how to install the dependency packages.

-### Fedora 22+
+### Fedora

     $ sudo dnf install -y python-matplotlib python-yaml

-### CentOS/RHEL, older Fedora
+### CentOS/RHEL

     $ sudo yum install -y python-matplotlib python-yaml

+### Ubuntu/Debian

+    $ sudo apt-get install python-matplotlib python-yaml

-### Other Linux distro or other OS
+### Other Linux distro, Apple macOS, Other UNIX-like OS

-    $ sudo pip install matplotlib yaml
+    $ sudo pip install matplotlib pyyaml

+### MS Windows

+    > python -m pip install -U pip setuptools
+    > python -m pip install matplotlib pyyaml

 ## Synopsis